AndersBNielsen/65uino/README.md

 The hardware schematic was created using KiCAD 6

+Be sure to check the complete getting started guide in the docs folder.

 ## Getting a PCB
 This project is kindly sponsored by JLCPCB.
 They offer cheap, professional looking PCBs and super fast delivery.